park7967/kokoa-clone-2022/README.md

-# kokoa clone 2022 update
+# Kokoa Clone 2022 Update

-HTML & CSS are so much fun!
+HTML & Css are so much fun!